 Embedding a Cred

-In 2018 as part of Program Transformation, Digital Credentials were embedded into courses forming parts of the assessment.
+As part of Program Transformation, Digital Credentials were embedded into courses forming parts of the assessment.
 This meant that upon successful completion of the course, the student would have satisfied the learning outcomes of the course and achieved a digital credential.

 This page is a guide to help you through the process in the College of Business.
 The process is loosely defined in the below graphic, use the tab navigation for a more indepth look at the process to embed a Digital Credential into your course!